nikolalazovski/currency_convertor/README.md

 (env) $ flask run
 ```

-Keep in mind that this will leave the default sqlite database with no exchange rates.
+Keep in mind that this will leave the default sqlite database with no exchange rates records.
 If you want to connect to a different database system, please define the `DATABASE_URL` env variable.

 For example, if you have a postgres database, then the `DATABASE_URL` should be defined as: